hayate/cython-bottle/README.md

     __file__ = inspect.getfile(inspect.currentframe())
 ```

-this change is not related with cython compilation, but if cStringIO is available
+change below is not related with cython compilation, but if cStringIO is available
 i prefer to import it rather then normal StringIO, also it fixes a small bug:
 originally StringIO is imported only as BytesIO, but then in `class SimpleTALTemplate`
 the variable `output` is initalize with the not imported StringIO, so the change below
 tries to import cStringIO as BytesIO but also as StringIO.

 from: (around line 118)
 ```python
 from StringIO import StringIO as BytesIO, StringIO